High-order regularization dealing with ill-conditioned robot localization problems: New high-order regularization method

 \begin{lemma} If $R$ is symmetric positive semidefinite and $A^T A$ is positive definite, then the spectral radius condition $\rho\left(R\left(A^T A+R\right)^{-1}\right)<1$ has always been satisfied. \end{lemma}

-\begin{proof} If $R$ is symmetric positive semidefinite and $A^T A$ is symmetric positive definite, then $\left(A^T A+R\right)$ is symmetric positive definite and $A^T A+R \succ R$, where $\succ$ defines the partial ordering of symmetric positive definite matrices \cite{horn2012matrix}.
-And then according to \cite{horn2012matrix} (Theorem 7.7.3, p.
+\begin{proof} If $R$ is symmetric positive semidefinite and $A^T A$ is symmetric positive definite, then $\left(A^T A+R\right)$ is symmetric positive definite and $A^T A+R \succ R$, where $\succ$ defines the Loewner partial ordering of symmetric positive definite matrices \cite{horn2012matrix}.
+Then according to \cite{horn2012matrix} (Theorem 7.7.3, p.
 494), it follows that the spectral radius condition is satisfied. \end{proof}

-Since one can always design a symmetric regularization matrix $R$ for robot localization problems, according to Lemma \ref{Lemma_2}, the required spectral radius condition will always be satisfied in such a selection.
-We will introduce some strategies to determine an appropriate regularization matrix later in the paper.
+Since one can always design a symmetric regularization matrix $R$ for robot localization problems, according to Lemma \ref{Lemma_2}, the required spectral radius condition is always satisfied in such a selection.
+We introduce some strategies to determine an appropriate regularization matrix later in the paper.